sherdooh/mern_blog_frontend/README.md

 To run the front end locally, follow these steps:

-1. Clone this repository: `git clone `
+1. Clone this repository: `git clone `https://github.com/sherdooh/mern_blog_frontend.git'
-2. Navigate to the project directory: `cd [project-fol`
+2. Navigate to the project directory: `cd mern_blog_frontend/src`
-3. Open the `index.html` file in your preferred web browser.
+3. Run 'npm start' after onstalling the necessary modules,libraries and frameworks.

 That's it!
 You can now explore the front end of our Health Blog Website.